Not yet registered? Create a OverBlog!

 To cook quiona, use this ratio: one part of quinoa to a part and a quarter of water or some other liquid. - Pour the water to a pot and bring it to boil. - Add the quinoa to the water and let the water return to boil. - Cover the pot and lower the heat of the burner to a simmer.
 Let the quinioa simmer for up to 35 minutes. - Remove the pot from the heat and let it sit covered for up to five minutes more. - Add spices to the quinoa, while it simmers or chaat masala to the water before you add the grains to the pot. - Try cooking the quinoa in broth, such as vegetable, chicken or beef. - Add the cooked quinoa to bean salads, tabbouleh and other dishes. - Spread the cooked quinoa on a cookie sheet and let it become dry and crunchy. - Add it to salads and other recipes.

-A guide to homemade baby food recipes
+A guide to easy casserole recipes

-A guide to homemade baby food recipes
+A guide to easy casserole recipes